Nonresidents Beware: Oregon's and Washington's Fractional Formula and Apportionment Rules Apply to In-State Property

 - Denominator: The entire gross estate, wherever located.

-Like Oregon, Washington offers a reciprocal exemption for intangible personal property of nonresidents if their home state provides a similar exemption for Washington residents.
+Washington offers a reciprocal exemption for intangible personal property of nonresidents if their home state provides a similar exemption for Washington residents.
 This means that intangible assets, such as stocks and bonds, may not be subject to Washington estate tax if the decedent's home state reciprocates.

 As an example of how this estate tax system can impact a nonresident, suppose a California resident with a $5 million gross estate owns a vacation home in Washington worth $1 million and that is the only property the decedent owns in Washington.
-This ownership of property in Washington would trigger a filing requirement, even though the decedent's Washington property does not exceed $2.193 million, and tax may be due even if the Washington property is otherwise eligible for an estate tax deduction and even though the Washington property does not exceed the Washington exemption.[3]
+This ownership of property in Washington would trigger a filing requirement, even though the decedent's Washington property does not exceed $3,076,000, and tax may be due even if the Washington property is otherwise eligible for an estate tax deduction and even though the Washington property does not exceed the Washington exemption.[4]

 Due to the way the numerator and denominator are defined, Oregon's fractional formula and Washington's apportionment can lead to unexpected tax liabilities, especially for nonresidents with minimal property in either state.